DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	*
-FROM
-	Pokemon
-WHERE
-	tipo1 LIKE 'Water'
-		AND tipo2 LIKE 'Gelo'
-GROUP BY numero
-ORDER  BY total DESC
+SELECT * FROM Pokemon WHERE tipo1 LIKE 'Water' AND tipo2 LIKE 'Gelo' GROUP BY numero ORDER  BY total DESC;
-;

 ```